-Any threat through written or verbal language or act, which creates a fear of harm and/or conveys a serious expression of intent to harm or violence without displaying a weapon and without subjecting the victim to actual physical attack.
+Any threat through written or verbal language or act, which creates a fear of harm or conveys a serious expression of intent to harm or violence without displaying a weapon and without subjecting the victim to actual physical attack.

-- 1. Threat/Intimidation Level 2 Physical, verbal or electronic threat which creates fear of harm without displaying a weapon or subjecting victims to physical attack - 2.
-Threat/Intimidation Level 3 School-wide physical, verbal or electronic threat which creates fear of harm without displaying a weapon or subjecting victims to physical attack
+- 1. Threat/Intimidation Level 2 Physical, verbal, or electronic threat which creates fear of harm - 2.
+Threat/Intimidation Level 3 School-wide physical, verbal, or electronic threat which creates fear of harm without displaying a weapon or subjecting victims to physical attack.

-Up to ten (10) days suspension with possible referral to law enforcement possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Ben Hill County Board of Education.

-More severe measures, including restitution for damages, immediate referral for expulsion, and/or notification of law enforcement officials, may be taken.
+Up to ten (10) days suspension with possible referral to law enforcement.
+Possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools according to the Ben Hill County Board of Education policies.
+More severe measures may include restitution for damages, immediate expulsion referral, or law enforcement officials' notification.